-Under the Swygert Agreement, Mr. Swygert's base salary is \$750,000 per annum.
+Under the Swygert Agreement, Mr. Swygert is entitled to receive an annual base salary of at least \$750,000 per annum.
 Mr. Swygert is eligible to receive an annual cash performance bonus based on the Company's ability to achieve certain Company EBITDA targets.
 If the Company EBITDA is equal to or greater than the maximum for any given year, the bonus shall be 200% of his base salary; if the Company EBITDA is equal to the target Company EBITDA for a given year, the bonus is 100% of his base salary; if the Company EBITDA is equal to or less than the minimum threshold for any given year, Mr. Swygert is not entitled to a bonus for that year.
 Our Compensation Committee may change the manner in which any bonus is determined or calculated with Mr. Swygert's consent pursuant to the Swygert Agreement.
-Mr. Swygert is also eligible for six weeks of paid time off per year and may participate in our benefit and welfare plans that are available to senior management.
-In addition, Mr. Swygert is entitled to an annual \$12,000 automobile allowance.